Joseph-Maulin/WGUPS/README.md

           > return all packages with deadlines other than end of day

       > get_deadline
-          > get minimum time to meet for deadline_packages passed
+          > get time to meet for deadline_packages passed

       > get_packages
           > get packages for given location and truck